PHP-DI/Invoker/README.md

 $invoker->call(['MyClass', 'myStaticMethod']);
 ```

-Dependency injection is supported but needs to be configured with your container.
+Dependency injection in parameters is supported but needs to be configured with your container.
 Read on or jump to [*Built-in support for dependency injection*](#built-in-support-for-dependency-injection) if you are impatient.

+Additionally, callables can also be resolved from your container.
+Read on or jump to [*Resolving callables from a container*](#resolving-callables-from-a-container) if you are impatient.

 ### Parameter resolvers